AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

-Data Management / Open Science are big deals among some funders right now, and research engineers are perfect for helping with these things because since they focus on the how of the work, not the what.
+Data Management / Open Science are big deals among some funders right now, and research engineers are perfect for helping with these things because they focus on the how of the work, not the what.
 The RSE service can help in the societal impact sections: your outputs will be more ready to be reused by society.
 You could, for example, promise deliver more types of outputs that aren't exactly novel